-For more information about why, see 40L's sight word page.
+For more information about why, see 40L's sight word page.2

-How to teach the sight words phonetically:

-The first page of this document has words which are 100% phonetic.
+How to teach the sight words phonetically: The first 4 pages of bookmarks (up to bookmark 7-1) have words which are 100% phonetic.
 You teach the sounds and then have your student sound out each sound from left to right.
 Some of the sounds are letter teams such as th, ch, or ay, these count as a single sound.
-Even better, use a solid phonics program2 instead and these phonetic "sight words" will be learned naturally along with the rest of the program.
+Even better, use a solid phonics program3 instead and these phonetic "sight words" will be learned naturally along with the rest of the program.